nmufundirwa/GROUP-4-ASSIGNMENT-PYTHON-FOR-MEDICAL-IMAGING-PROCESSING/README.md

 ## How to Run Tests

-To run the tests, use the following command:
+To run the tests use the following command:

 ```bash
 python -m unittest discover tests